unfairXD/Gimee-pp/tos.md

 - Gimee does not store personal data; however, users are responsible for their content.
 - Review Discord's Privacy Policy for information on data handling.

-## Liability

-- Gimee is provided "as is" without warranties.
-- The developers are not liable for any damages resulting from the use or inability to use Gimee.

 ## Termination